MansoorAlmaleki/Laser-communication/README.md

 ## Importing the Decimal file into the Transmitter program

-open up the transmitter program code and set the ImageSize variable to the size of the included image (Not total pixels)
+in transmitter program code set the ImageSize variable to the size of the included image (Not total pixels)

 ```c++
 const uint8_t ImageSize = 128;